zio/zio/docs/datatypes/contextual/zdeps.md

 `ZDeps`s can be composed together horizontally or vertically:

 1. **Horizontal Composition** — They can be composed together horizontally with the `++` operator.
-When we compose two layers horizontally, the new layer that this layer requires all the services that both of them require, also this layer produces all services that both of them produces.
-Horizontal composition is a way of composing two layers side-by-side.
-It is useful when we combine two layers that they don't have any relationship with each other.
+When we compose two sets of dependencies horizontally, the new set of dependencies requires all the services that both of them require and produces all services that both of them produce.
+Horizontal composition is a way of composing two sets of dependencies side-by-side.
+It is useful when we combine two sets of dependencies that they don't have any relationship with each other.

-2. **Vertical Composition** — If we have a layer that requires `A` and produces `B`, we can compose this layer with another layer that requires `B` and produces `C`; this composition produces a layer that requires `A` and produces `C`.
+2. **Vertical Composition** — If we have a set of dependencies that requires `A` and produces `B`, we can compose this with another set of dependencies that requires `B` and produces `C`; this composition produces a set of dependencies that requires `A` and produces `C`.
 The feed operator, `>>>`, stack them on top of each other by using vertical composition.
-This sort of composition is like _function composition_, feeding an output of one layer to an input of another.
+This sort of composition is like _function composition_, feeding an output of one set of dependencies to an input of another.

 Let's get into an example, assume we have these services with their implementations: